-As we return to 'normal' school at the start of the new academic year, we wanted to leave some reminders of the work that we did during the spring and summer terms earlier this year.
-We thought it was a timely reminder of the joys of homeschooling that we all faced last year!
+As we return to 'normal' school life at CVJS, we wanted to leave some reminders of the work that we did during the difficult times during the pandemic.
+We thought it was a timely reminder of the joys of homeschooling that we all faced over the past few years!

 A reminder of the CVJS home schooling experience!